-BBQ roasted tempeh and vegetables uses common vegetables like bell peppers, carrots, onion and zucchini, adding up to an uncommonly good, sturdy vegan main dish.
+BBQ roasted tempeh and vegetables uses common vegetables like bell peppers, carrots, onion and zucchini, and mushrooms, adding up to a good, sturdy vegan main dish.
 If you’re looking for an easy tempeh dish that makes a generous quantity, this is an excellent choice.

 This recipe makes a heaping helping, so it’s an economical meal for a big family, and a good choice for meal prep.
 You can freeze half for a later meal, or cut the recipe in half if you don’t want to make as much.